sjawhar/enchanted-brain/docs/Usage/MTurk/MTurk.md

 Each user submission is saved to an S3 bucket as `${songId}/${choiceType}/${id}.json`

 ### Authentication
-Requests to the Choices API must include the app secret as the value of the `Authentication` header.
+Requests to the Choices API must include the app secret as a Bearer token in the `Authentication` header.
+For example: `Authentication: Bearer super-secret-string`.